Below is a list of every day activities you can do each day in September to promote truth and reconciliation in Jasper.

 ReconciliACTION Day 21

 Listen to Indigenous partners share stories about the Jasper area.
-Learn about the forced removal and prohibition of Indigenous partners from the park and how that continues to impact generations.
+Learn about the Indigenous partners from the park and how that continues to impact generations.

 ReconciliACTION Day 22